lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

     * Safety defined as the absence of negatives
         - Question your organization's "vision zero"
         - Defining zero by its dependent variable
+        - Suggesting that everything is preventable
+        - Stigmatizing incidents and those involved in them
+        - No support for zero vision in the safety literature
+        - A blindness to real risk
+        - The safety risk of low incident numbers
+        - Life at the thin edge of the wedge
+        - Decoy phenomena
+        - Don't be overconfident in your safety management system
+        - Don't just look for the holes to plug
+        - What to put in those places where you see no "holes"
 8. Abandoning the fallacy of a quick fix
+    * Reminders for in the rubble
+        - Your organization and 'human error'
+        - Doing something about your 'human error' problem
+        - Recognizing old view thinking
+        - Creating progress on safety with the new view
+    * Where to go from here
+        - Examples of new view investigations
 9. Epilogue: Speaking for the dead
+    * Speaking for the dead, or speaking about the dead?

 ## Aim of a debriefing